noobular/-NA-Printer-Hoppers/README.md

 Thank you for using the mod, if you'd like to support me since this wasn't accepted onto ScriptFodder(Gmodstore), you can send me dollas at paypal.me/noobular

+Does the server you play on not have this addon?
+Send it to your server owner ;)

 ## Instructions

  Drag the addon folder onto your addons folder and let it merge everything.